-Taking these matters together, I've concluded Mr F wasn't acting with due skill, care or diligence when he effected Mrs W's switch of pension plans into her Avalon SIPP and the unregulated funds.
-He was in breach of Principle 2 and COBS 9.2.1R, and therefore so was Abana.
+So, he wasn't acting with due skill, care or diligence when he effected Mrs C's switch of pension from Scottish Life into her Avalon SIPP and the unregulated funds.
+He was in breach of Principle 2 and therefore so was Abana.